 – The container must be marked with the child’s name.

-The district prescription medication form must be completed and signed by the parent before medication can be brought to school or consumed on school property.
+– A medication form must be completed and signed by the parent or legal guardian for all

 – Each medication administered must have a separate permission form and cannot be combined on one form.